The Honda Civic GX fills its tank with methane instead of gasoline.

 "Half of the people buying vehicles are buying light trucks, so we want to give them choices as well."

-More trends for the future include s branching out into other vehicle classes, Kliesch said, adding that Dodge will be coming out with a -fuel Durango SUV.
+More trends for the future include hybrids branching out into other vehicle classes, Kliesch said, adding that Dodge will be coming out with a hybrid-fuel Durango SUV.

-Another vehicle, 's Civic, is predicted to get about 50 mpg in city and highway driving.
+Another hybrid vehicle, Honda's Civic, is predicted to get about 50 mpg in city and highway driving.
 The Civic hybrid will be available in March or April.

 "There are 200 million cars on the road now," Kliesch said.
 "It's important for environmental, national security and economic reasons to wean ourselves off our immense thirst for oil."